sehlen-bsi/botan-docs/docs/testspec/src/16_tls.rst

 handshakes.
 In these tests basic credentials with TLS certificates and TLS policy are first created.
 Afterwards, the client and the server attempt to execute a TLS handshake with a specific TLS/DTLS protocol version, key exchange method, and cipher algorithm.
+Each test explicitly asserts that both client and server have completed the handshake, so that a handshake aborting via an exception cannot be reported as a success;
+tests that intentionally drive a handshake abort suppress this assertion.

 The tests are implemented in :srcref:`src/tests/unit_tls.cpp`.

-**Remark from review of 3.12.0:** The test harness in `unit_tls.cpp` was
-hardened: the tests now explicitly assert that both client and server completed the handshake, so that a handshake aborting via an exception can no longer be reported as a success (tests that intentionally drive a handshake abort suppress this assertion).
-Furthermore, the brainpool256r1 handshake test is now guarded by a build-configuration check, and RSA support is required for building the tests.
-In the course of this hardening the handshake test with an application-specific curve (numsp256d1) was found to be non-functional and is disabled in 3.12.0, since the TLS 1.2 server implementation currently cannot negotiate application-specific group codes (GH #5550).
-No substantial change to the test logic otherwise.
+Building the tests requires RSA support in the build configuration.

 The following TLS handshake tests are executed: